storybookjs/frontpage/src/content/recipes/less.md

 ## Before you begin

-If you are using Vite as your storybook builder, all you need to do is import your Less files into your `preview.js` file.
+If you are using Vite as your Storybook builder, all you need to do is import your Less files into your `preview.js` file.

 ## Configure your Storybook builder

-If you use Webpack to build your storybook you'll need to install the [`@storybook/addon-styling-webpack`](https://storybook.js.org/addons/@storybook/addon-styling-webpack) addon.
+If you use Webpack to build your Storybook you'll need to install the [`@storybook/addon-styling-webpack`](https://storybook.js.org/addons/@storybook/addon-styling-webpack) addon.

 Run the following script to install and register the addon: